Skip to content

 • This file tells docker how to setup recipes.
 Docker will create three containers for recipes to work, recipes, nginx and postgresql.
 They are all required and need to store and share data through the folders you created before.

-• Edit line 26, this line specifies which external synology port will point to which internal docker port.
+• Under the nginx_recipes section, look for ports that lists 80:80 as the default.
+This line specifies which external synology port will point to which internal docker port.
 Chose a free port to use and replace the first number with it.
 You will open recipes by browsing to http://your.synology.ip:chosen.port, e.g. http://192.168.1.1:2000

 • Browse to 192.168.1.1:2000 or whatever your IP and port are